King's Law: Completion

-This new constitution (lex fundamentalis) for Denmark-Norway, which in 40 Articles gave the king absolute power, all the rights of the sovereign and fixed the rules of succession, was influenced by contemporary European political thinking, especially by Jean Bodin and Henning Arnisaeus.
+This new constitution (lex fundamentalis) for Denmark–Norway, which in 40 articles gave the king absolute power and all the rights of the sovereign, and also fixed the rules of succession, was influenced by contemporary European political thinking, especially by Jean Bodin and Henning Arnisaeus.

 When the constitutional discussions were completed, Schumacher rewrote the new King's Law in duplicate.
 One was placed in the Privy Council's Archives (Gehejmearkivet), i.e. in the State Archives (afterwards the Danish National Archives), another at Rosenborg Castle together with the state crowns (Christian IV's and Christian V's) and the other crown regalia.
 Moreover, the fact that Schumacher had a very large part of the credit for the law is evident from the fact that he countersigned it.

 Text and publication

 The King's Law was published during the reign of Frederick IV, engraved throughout, the royal copy bound in red velvet elaborately embroidered in gold and silver thread with the king's monogram in the centre.

 Essentially, the King's Law stated that the King was to be 'revered and considered the most perfect and supreme person on the Earth by all his subjects, standing above all human laws and having no judge above his person, [...] except God alone'.
 It effectuated the divine right of kings.

 A copy of the King's Law published by the Royal Danish Library, may be found at here.